yihui/yihui.org/content/en/2017-04-14-some-facts-about-jeff-leek.md

 slug: jeff-leek-facts
 ---

 > **Note**: What other facts about Jeff Leek do you "know"?
-Please feel free to click the edit button <i class="fa fa-edit"></i> above and submit a pull request on Github, or tweet with the hashtag [#jeffleekfacts](https://twitter.com/hashtag/jeffleekfacts).
+Please feel free to click the link "Edit this page" in the navigation menu and submit a pull request on Github, or tweet with the hashtag [#jeffleekfacts](https://twitter.com/hashtag/jeffleekfacts).

 I have not written blog posts for quite a while.
 It is not because I don't have anything to write.
 On the contrary, I have a huge amount of things that I could have written about, e.g., how I collect and manage GIFs, and some stories behind the publication of the [bookdown book](https://bookdown.org/yihui/bookdown).
 A lot of things have happened since the last time I wrote a post here.
 I'll explain them later this year.

 Today I started this post only because I love memes and rumors (with no bad intentions), especially those about the guys behind [Simply Statistics](http://simplystatistics.org).
 These guys are a lot of fun.
-So Jeff Leek asked on Twitter the other day about an R interface to Alexa Skills (Cc'ed me probably because of my [Shiny Voice](https://yihui.shinyapps.io/voice) app).
+So [Jeff Leek asked on Twitter](https://twitter.com/xieyihui/status/852205086956818432) the other day about an R interface to Alexa Skills (Cc'ed me probably because of my [Shiny Voice](https://yihui.shinyapps.io/voice) app).

-{{< tweet 852205086956818432 >}}

-I don't know anything about Alexa, but the funny thing was that rumors quickly emerged in the replies:
+I don't know anything about Alexa, but the funny thing was that [rumors quickly emerged in the replies](https://twitter.com/xieyihui/status/852294292928200704).

-{{< tweet 852294292928200704 >}}

 And I just wanted to collect these unknown "facts" about Jeff A-leek-sa: